trigonak/ccbench/README.md

 ccbench
 =======

-ccbench is a tool for measuring the cache-coherence latencies of a processor, i.e., the latencies of loads, stores, compare-and-swap (CAS), fetch-and-increment (FAI), test-and-set (TAS), and swap (SWAP).
+ccbench is a tool for measuring the cache-coherence latencies of a processor, i.e., the latencies of `loads`, `stores`, `compare-and-swap (CAS)`, `fetch-and-increment (FAI)`, `test-and-set (TAS)`, and `swap (SWAP)`.
 The latencies that ccbench measures can be used to understand and predict the behavior of sharing and synchronization on the underlying hardware platform.

 * Website             : http://lpd.epfl.ch/site/ccbench
 * Author              : Vasileios Trigonakis <vasileios.trigonakis@epfl.ch>